You are here

 3E: Educate, Equip, Enact

-In 2018, 83 pastors and deacons entered the process to receive grants through 3E’s Ministerial Excellence Fund (MEF).
+From 2017 to now, 90 rostered leaders and candidates have entered the process to receive grants through 3E’s Ministerial Excellence Fund (MEF).
 These grants increase capacity for healthy ministry by alleviating education, credit card, or medical debt and helping supplement retirement savings or continuing education.
-In 2017, we awarded $25,000 in MEF grants; in 2018, we awarded $237,390!
-Because of applications currently in process, our final grant awards will be made in early 2019.
-Because of this, new MEF grant applications can no longer be accepted.
+All in all, we have awarded $290,000 in MEF grants!
+Also, 25 rostered leaders have received scholarships to attend California Lutheran University's (CLU) Executive Skills for Pastors course.
 Video of 2018 MEF story

-Another 3E program that has experienced tremendous growth in 2018 is Stewardship for All Seasons (SAS).
-3E was designed for participation of 60 congregations.
+Another 3E program that has experienced tremendous growth is Stewardship for All Seasons (SAS).
+3E was designed for participation of 60 congregations and we have reached that goal!
 In 2017, 14 congregations participated in Cohort 1.
-In 2018, 18 are in Cohort 2.
-In 2019, 28 congregations will join Cohort 3.
-Even though we have reached 60 congregations, we invite you to inquire about SAS by contacting SAS Coordinator Deb Elstad (email@example.com), who maintains a waitlist in the case a congregation needs to withdraw.
+In 2018, 18 in Cohort 2.
+In 2019, 28 congregations begin Cohort 3 just prior to Synod Assembly May 2019.
+Congregations who have completed Cohort 2 have reported very successful campaigns and more importantly a renewal in their focus on ministry initiatives and increased generosity.
 Video of 2018 SAS story